 Children in our Reception Classes follow the Early Years Curriculum, this comprises of seven key areas of learning and development which are: Three Prime Areas: Personal, Social and emotional Development; Physical Development; Communication and Language.
 Four Specific Areas: Literacy; Mathematics; Understanding the World; Expressive Arts and Design.

-Our current base reading scheme in Early Years and Key Stage 1 is Oxford Reading Tree and this is supplemented with a variety of other schemes and online reading resources.
-We use 'Letters and Sounds' to teach phonics through an engaging scheme called Jolly Phonics.
+Our current base reading scheme in Early Years and Key Stage 1 is Big Cat Phonics which uses 'Letters and Sounds' to teach phonics.
+This is supplemented with other schemes.
 We are using Accelerated Reader in Y5 and Y6

 We strongly believe the arts are an essential tool for the development of self-esteem, creative thinking and problem solving and these are taught through our Challenge Curriculum.
 Through the arts children are taught about, and experience different cultures and we encourage diversity and creative thinking.
 Music also plays an important part in our learning and we partner with Durham Music Service to offer many opportunities for all children.
 In addition to academic and creative subjects, we promote independence, questioning, life skills and a desire to learn in a fun and mutually supportive environment.
 We take pride in our pupils as they flourish within the school’s supportive environment.
 All benefit from the wide range of extra-curricular activities which complement the excellent teaching from our committed staff.